 This capstone course serves to assess student learning in the Early Childhood Studies program.
-Students will draw on their work in early childhood studies classes to provide evidence of developing skills, knowledge and dispositions for becoming an early childhood educator.
-Pass/Fail.
+Students will draw on their work in early childhood studies classes to provide evidence of developing skills, knowledge and dispositions for becoming an early childhood educator, Pass/Fail.
+Prerequisites: Senior Status and last semester.